scious/documentation/docs/bask/latest.md

 1. `ssa_evaluate_expression.js`: this file contains the code for our single toolbox action renamed from Bubble's default of `AAI-850mj` to `ssa_` + `evaluate_expression`.
 Prefixes can either be `ssa` meaning Server Side Action or `csa` meaning Client Side Action.
 2. `tests.js`: contains all of the unit tests for all of our actions.
 3. `build.js`: runs our tests and instructions for minifying, treeshaking and any other code bundling steps we need to run.
-4. `package.json`: this is a traditional npm generated package.json file.
+4. `package.json`: is a traditional npm generated package.json file.
 It works in conjunction with the `node_modules` folder to keep track of which node libraries our SSAs and CSAs need.
-5. `node_modules`: this is a traditional npm generated node_modules folder.
+5. `node_modules`: is a traditional npm generated node_modules folder.
 To add modules to it (as well as package.json), you would run the node command `npm install <module_name>` just as you always would.

 With that, the Bask development workflow looks like this: